bioconda/bioconda-utils/docs/source/index.rst

 .. role:: circlednumber

-The Bioconda channel is the primary output for users, but it takes a team of contributors and additional infrastructure to make it all happen.
+While Bioconda channel is the primary output for users, it takes a team of contributors and additional infrastructure to make it all happen.
 The entire system consists of the components illustrated in the diagram below.